chantastic/sites/chan.dev/src/content/posts/good-things-go-bad.md

 ---
 title: Good things go bad
-description: "Job satisfactino is fleeting.
-Recognizing when to move on, using avocados as a relatable metaphor."
+description: 'Job satisfactino is fleeting.
+Recognizing when to move on, using avocados as a relatable metaphor.'
 publishDate: 2020-02-24
 ---